ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.01.0-standards-mammography.md

 homogeneity coefficient but not both beam quality parameters for molybdenum anodes.

-In the United States, the Food and Drug Administration’s Center for Devices and Radiological Health (CDRH) is responsible for calibrating all the instruments that the government inspectors will use during the yearly inspection of each mammography facility.
-The CDRH X ray Calibration Laboratory is accredited by NIST’s National Voluntary Laboratory Accreditation Program.
+In the United States, the Food and Drug Administration's Center for Devices and Radiological Health (CDRH) is responsible for calibrating all the instruments that the government inspectors will use during the yearly inspection of each mammography facility.
+The CDRH X ray Calibration Laboratory is accredited by NIST's National Voluntary Laboratory Accreditation Program.
 CDRH is establishing a new facility within the Mammography Calibration Laboratory explicitly to calibrate instruments in appropriate X ray beams.
 Since there are no suitable national standards in the United States, CDRH has opted to send its reference